saranathaniyengar/lunabridge/README.md

 ## A note on AI-assisted development

 This codebase was built with Claude as a pair-programming collaborator, not as an unsupervised generator.
-The practical effect worth mentioning: every non-trivial design decision, every assumption, every "why X instead of Y" is documented directly in the source as a comment or docstring — not as an afterthought, but because that discipline was enforced at write-time, every time.
+The practical effect worth mentioning: every non-trivial design decision, every assumption, every "why X instead of Y" is documented directly in the source as a comment or docstring and not as an afterthought, but because that discipline was enforced at write-time, every time.
 If a number in this codebase isn't independently sourced (an EMERGENCY TTL, a bundle size assumption), the code says so explicitly, right next to the number.
-That's why the comments in `traffic.py` and `scheduler.py` read the way they do — dense, specific, occasionally defensive about a prior wrong assumption getting caught and corrected.
-That's not filler; that's the actual audit trail of the decisions.
+That's why the comments in `traffic.py` and `scheduler.py` read the way they do (dense, specific, occasionally defensive about a prior wrong assumption getting caught and corrected).
 ## Reproducing this

 **Tests** (stdlib `unittest`, no pytest):